How much a typical promo video costs?

 But the there is a new slew of startups coming that cannot afford the big dollar ads and guess whose door will be knocking on for their company promo video.

-At Grumo Media we are experts at creating outstanding promo videos at very low cost.
+At Grumo Media we are experts at creating outstanding promo videos at very reasonable cost.

 The trick is very simple, there is no office, teams are 2 or 3 at maximum and everyone works remotely with their own equipment.